theICTlab/neural-recalibration/README.md

-# Neural Recalibration for Multi-Camera Systems
+# Neural Real-Time Recalibration for Infrared Multi-Camera Systems
 Official repo of "Neural Real-Time Recalibration for Infrared Multi-Camera Systems".

 We provide two variants: one for point-based calibration (`neural_recalib_point.py`) and another for image-based calibration (`neural_recalib_image.py`).
 The calibration process involves training a neural model specific to a pair of calibration object and camera configuration.